v002/v002-String-Tools/README.md

 * Particles

 ####String Markov Generator
-Generate new Strings from input strings and keywords.
+Generate new strings from input strings and keywords.

 #### String Trim
 Trim character sets from strings